artanmerko/finance/README.md

 - CSS (Flexbox) <br>
 - Python<br>

+#### Testing
-#### --Testing-- To test your code with check50, execute the below.
+To test your code with check50, execute the below.
-$ check50 cs50/problems/2022/x/finance
+$check50 cs50/problems/2022/x/finance

 #### Submit
 In your terminal, execute the below to submit your work.<br>